mikaelvesavuori/gcp-cloudrun-debugger-logging-trace/README.md

-# GCP Cloud Run: Demo of Cloud Debugger, Logging, Trace and structured logs [WIP, unfinished]
+# GCP Cloud Run: Demo of Cloud Debugger, Logging, Trace and structured logs

 Demo of using GCP services for debugging, logging and tracing with Cloud Run.